fremantle-industries/tai/README.md

 ## Advisors

-Advisors are the brains of any `tai` application, they subscribe to changes in order books and process these events to record and analyze data or execute automated trading strategies.
+Advisors are the brains of any `tai` application, they subscribe to changes in market data to record and analyze data or execute automated trading strategies.

-Orders can be created and managed through a uniform API across exchanges, with fast execution and reliability.
+Orders are created and managed through a uniform API across exchanges, with fast execution and reliability.

-Take a look at some of the [examples](./examples/advisors) to understand what you can create with advisors in just a few lines of code.
+Take a look at some of the [examples](./examples/advisors) to understand what you can create with advisors.

 ## Configuration